VMware vSphere Interview Questions

 Ans:vMotion is used for planned migrations and possible only where the source and destination ESXI hosts are running properly. vSPhere HA is used to reduce the downtime due to failures of physical ESXi hosts.
-So When the failure accours on ESXi nodes, there is no time to perform vMotion and can’t be used.
+So When the failure occurs on ESXi nodes, there is no time to perform vMotion, and can’t be used.

-How the vSphere Fault tolerance(FT) works?
+20Q) How the vSphere Fault Tolerance(FT) works?

 Ans: Using vLockstep technology, vSphere FT maintains the mirrored secondary VM on different ESXi physical host that is kept in lockstep with the primary.
-So when the primary ESXi node goes down due to hardware issue, secondary VM will immediately step-in and provide the service.
-At this point, this VM will become primary and secondary aka mirrored VM will be created on possible ESXI host to prevent the further ESXi failure.
+So when the primary ESXi node goes down due to hardware issues, the secondary VM will immediately step in and provide the service.
+At this point, this VM will become primary and secondary aka mirrored VM will be created on possible ESXi host to prevent further ESXi failure.

 Ans: vSphere Storage DRS like vSphere DRS but it applies to storage.
-It helps to balance storage utilization and performance between data-stores on same ESXi clusters.
+It helps to balance storage utilization and performance between data-stores on the same ESXi clusters.